rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > This can help us get more insight into what respondents are working on.
 For instance, if a respondent
 > answers their employer works in automotive but they are working on mobile phone applications and not
 > embedded devices, we might conclude different things than if they are working on embedded devices.

-### How long have you worked in software professionally?

-Type: select one

-- <= 1 year
-- 1 - 3 years
-- 3 - 5 years
-- 5 - 10 years
-- 10 - 20 years
-- > 20 years

-> **justification**
->
-> For cohort analysis it is important to understand length of time in the software
-> industry as this can have an impact on perceptions.
->
-> The ranges of years chosen are a best attempt at capturing different "stages" in a person's professional career.

 ### Excluding Rust, what is your experience with other kinds of programming languages?